 For instance; dressing the part tells your mind to do that specific activity well.
 If I’m mowing the lawn in my work suit, I’m going to hurry up and do a bad job because I don’t want my suit to smell like mower exhaust.
 And if I’m swimming in jeans…let’s just say I would probably drown.
 I know these are off-the-wall examples, but I’ve seen people do them.
-Not only did they look miserable, but the guy mowing the lawn did a terrible job.
+Not only did they look miserable, but the guy mowing the lawn looked out-of-place.
 To read more about confidence, check out this post: 5 Easy Ways to Build Courage & Confidence.

 2. Improves Brain Function

 Dressing the part or playing dress-up engages our mind and triggers our memory.
 If we saw a coworker do an epic presentation and noticed their outfit, we too want that feeling of awesomeness when we do our presentation, so what do we do?
 We dress up as they did.

 If we saw our mom make an amazing meal while wearing an apron, we too would want to wear an apron.
 How about dad working in the yard with his work gloves and ballcap?

 Wearing clothes that correlate to the job we’re trying to perform, puts us in the mode of doing a good job in that particular role.
 It gives us more confidence and freedom to act the part out, hence stimulating our brain to think as they do.
 When we dress like the character, we start to think like the character.